Legal Research and Writing

 Melissa N. Henke, Assistant Professor, Director of Legal Research and Writing Program

-James M. Donovan, Director of Alvin E. Evans Law Library
+James M. Donovan, Library Director and James and Mary Lassiter Associate Professor of Law

 Below are helpful links to additional information about Legal Writing and Research at UK Law.